DesignPatternSolutions/Mars_Rover/README.md

 # Mars_Rover
 Mars Rover Command Solution in C#.
-I have used Command Design Pattern to encapsulate request send to Mars Rover.
+I have used Command Design Pattern to encapsulate requests send to Mars Rover.
 Built using .NET Framework 5.0 and Xunit Test Framework.

 Framework: